nostadt/terminal-helper/README.md

 Since mid of March 2020 I am using the [Zsh](http://www.zsh.org/) shell.
 Therefore each script is expected to work on zsh shell only.

+When using zsh shell you may also want to check out https://github.com/ohmyzsh/ohmyzsh/

 This library contains various kind of helper, yet each tool has it's own file and can be included as you need.